 'If it ain’t broke, don’t fix it' – this wisdom is no longer good advice for banks when it comes to their IT systems.
-Many core banking systems no longer meet current technical and security standards and, through numerous extensions, have become so complex that they hamper digitalization and growth.
+Many core banking systems no longer meet current technical and security standards and, through numerous extensions, have become so complex that they hamper digital transformation and growth.
 The IT structure, which has grown over decades, has developed into an expensive heritage.

 Inefficient, sluggish and obsolete: this is what the core banking systems, and thus the technological hearts of many financial institutions, look like.
 At the same time, exactly the opposite is demanded of banks: buzzwords like PSD2 and Open Banking are now mentioned in the same breath as speed, flexibility and collaboration.
 Increased competition and strict regulations make it impossible for banks to continue relying on legacy systems from the past century.